The historic drought that could make the price of olive oil rise even further

+Spain’s olive oil industry is in jeopardy after being hit by a major water shortage.

-Farmer Francisco Elvira makes her way through her burnt-out olive grove, stopping to see the stunted fruit on the practically dry trees.
+Farmer Francisco Elvira makes his way through his burnt-out olive grove, stopping to see the stunted fruit on the nearly dry trees.

 “Look at them,” he says desperately.
 “They should have olives now, close to harvest.
 But they’re empty.
 And this is the harvest for the olive oil that’s going to hit supermarkets next year.”